The story of Andrúm

 The line-up

-Through its' lifespan Andrúm went through a number of changes in the line-up with Ragnar (Guitar) being the only consistent member from the beginning.
-His cousin Arnar (Bass) who formed the band with him quit in 2005 but joined the band again in 2006.
-It seemed quite hard for Ragnar to find the right group of people to make music with but he found what he was looking for when Birkir (Guitar and Keyboards), Magnús (Drums) and Jóna Palla (Vocals) joined the band in 2005.
-Together they were able to craft their own unique sound with Jóna Palla leading the way with her voice.
+Through its lifespan Andrúm went through a number of changes in the line-up, with Ragnar (Guitar) being the only consistent member from the beginning.
+His cousin Arnar (Bass), who formed the band with him, quit in 2005 but rejoined in 2006.
+The band found its sound in 2005 when Birkir (Guitar and Keyboards), Magnús (Drums) and Jóna Palla (Vocals) joined, and together they crafted their own unique sound with Jóna Palla leading the way with her voice.

 The release of Andvakar

-In the summer of 2008 Andrúm released their second album Andvakar (Andvakar on amazon).
+In the summer of 2008 Andrúm released their second album Andvakar (Andvakar on amazon, also available on Spotify).
 The album was released independently and funded by the members themselves.
-It took 2 years to record and mix the music, the long time being mostly because of the high cost.
-The album was recorded in studio Hljóðriti and Sundlaugin owned by Sigur Rós.
-Aron Arnarson was the recording engineer and did the mixing.
-The album received some good reviews including a 5 star review in Iceland's biggest newspaper Morgunblaðið.
-Despite some success of the album, Andrúm disbanded the same year as the album was released.
+It took 2 years to record and mix the music, due in large part to the cost involved.
+The album was recorded at studio Hljóðriti and Sundlaugin, owned by Sigur Rós, with Aron Arnarsson as recording engineer and mixer.
+The album was well received, earning a 5 star review in Iceland's biggest newspaper, Morgunblaðið.
+Andrúm disbanded later that year, having accomplished what they set out to do: two albums written, recorded, and released entirely on their own terms.